Top 10 reasons for ERP failure (and how to avoid it)

 8. Insufficient data cleansing

 Data cleansing and preparation is an enormous Catch-22, and requires patience and persistence.
 The Catch-22 is that the correct format and choices for data cannot occur without understanding how the system works, but the system won’t work without correctly formatted data.
 The system build and data cleansing must occur in tandem.
+This can easily be the cause of your failed ERP implementation.

 9. Insistence on making ERP look like legacy